-I’ve trawled the translator forums and put together a list of specialist English German dictionaries that get the thumbs up from translators active in those fields.
+I’ve trawled the translator forums and put together a list of specialist English German dictionaries that get the thumbs up from translators active in those fields, with a special section on German medical dictionaries.
 Some of the price labels can be a bit scary, but second-hand copies are a good solution.

 Check out my pick of the best...

 As with so many things, the internet has totally transformed the translation business.
 If you only need to translate a few words then the internet provides unlimited online dictionary resources.

 You'll also want to refer to more specialized glossaries as soon as the subject matter of your German translations becomes more specialized.

 You'll often hear about German dictionary software.
 Many major dictionary publishers now offer their dictionaries in electronic format - to install on your PC or download directly to a hand-held device such as an iPod.
 Kindle versions are also available so you can read your German novels and translate any unknown German words directly in the text as you go.

 If you're constantly on the go, then you might find an electronic handheld dictionary helpful.
 They are more relevant to the traveler than the translator but, packed with dictionary and language-learning software, these little gems let you translate German wherever you are.

 Check out my top favorites...

 And don’t forget to brush up your Latin.
 (Latin?!)

 You’d be amazed at how many German texts include short Latin phrases – but have no fear, this Latin English translation dictionary and tips on Latin translation will help!